rakadityas/container-orchestration-lab/docker-crash-course/05-docker-compose-stack.md

     driver: bridge
 ```

-All three services list `networks: [backend]`; this is the user-defined
+All three services list `networks: [backend]`.
+This is the user-defined
-bridge from [lesson 4](04-networking-basics.md) that gives them DNS
+bridge from [lesson 4](04-networking-basics.md) that gives them the name
+phone book.

-resolution by service name.
-Compose would create an equivalent default
-network automatically even without this block — it's spelled out here so
+Compose would create a similar network automatically even without this
-the network's existence and name are visible in the file rather than
-implicit.
+block.
+It is written here so the network has a clear name and is visible in
+the file, instead of being hidden.

 ## Try it: break the ordering on purpose

+The best way to understand `service_healthy` is to remove it and watch the
+failure.

+1. Run `docker compose down -v` so Postgres must do first-time setup again
+   (this takes longer, which makes the race easier to see).
-Comment out the `condition: service_healthy` depends_on block, force
+2. Comment out the `condition: service_healthy` lines.
-Postgres to start slowly (`docker compose up --build --scale postgres=1`
-after a fresh `down -v`, so it has to run first-time initialization), and
-watch `api`'s logs — you should see the connection-refused failures that
-`service_healthy` was preventing.
-Then restore it.
+3. Run `docker compose up --build` and read the `api` logs.

+You should see connection errors, because the API tried to connect before
+Postgres was ready.
+Then put the lines back and run it again.
+The errors
+disappear.

 Next: [Image security](06-image-security.md).